The Honey Harvest

 |

 Honey is hygroscopic: exposed to moist air, it absorbs water.
-Open frames in a high-humidity environment — during the clearing of bees from supers, during transport, or in an uncontrolled extraction room — can show a measurable increase in water content.
+Open frames in an environment with high relative humidity — while removing supers, during transport, or in an uncontrolled extraction room — can see their water content rise measurably.

-- Avoid harvesting during or immediately after a prolonged period of rain.
+- Avoid harvesting during or just after a prolonged period of rain.

-- Do not leave extracted frames exposed to open air for longer than necessary.
+- Do not leave extracted frames exposed to open air longer than necessary.

 - Work in an extraction room that is as dry as possible: a relative humidity below 60 % is a reasonable target.